 30 Extremely Elegant Serif Fonts

-A few weeks ago, I showed you a bunch of super sleek fonts to use in your clean designs, but if your looking to establish an classic mood for a design, you may want to choose an elegant serif font.
-This article presents to you 30 of the best free serif fonts around.
+A few weeks ago, I showed you a bunch of super sleek fonts to use in your clean designs, but if you’re looking to establish a classic mood for a design, you may want to choose elegant serif fonts.

 Novello